© Eric R. Pianka

 Humanity has a fatal disease - its symptoms include runaway greed, our insane economic system, starvation, peak oil, global warming, selfish corporations and ineffective government.
 Humans are rapidly destroying our one and only spaceship's life support systems: Earth's atmosphere and oceans, commons we all must share, are threatened, perhaps irreparably.
 Faith in rapture and/or technology will not save us from human nature.
 If humans are to survive, we must confront reality and find ways to control human instincts, including our greed and our innate urge to procreate.

-Last semester I taught a freshman seminar course on the human overpopulation crisis.
+I teach a freshman seminar course on the human overpopulation crisis.
 For it, I assembled a Web site

-( http://www.zo.utexas.edu/courses/THOC/), with many links and articles, including essays on agriculture, anthropocentrism, money, energy, economics, climate change, natural selection, human instincts, evolution of uncaring humanoids and much more.
-We studied population issues and read dozens of papers on a wide variety of subjects (watch our video).
-We concluded that most people are anthropocentric, in a state of denial about overpopulation, unwilling or unable to confront reality.
+( http://www.zo.utexas.edu/courses/THOC/), with many links and articles, including essays on agriculture, anthropocentrism, climate change, economics, energy, evolution of uncaring humanoids, human instincts, money, natural selection, and much more.
+We study population issues and read dozens of papers on a wide variety of subjects.
+Most people are anthropocentric, in a state of denial about overpopulation, unwilling or unable to confront reality.
 There's an ancient Chinese curse - "May you live in interesting times."
 We've lucked out, for right now is undoubtedly among the most interesting times in the entire history of humanity.

 Download a pdf of this essay